arvigeus/AZ-204/Questions/Managed Identities.md

 Answer:

-- **Register an application in Azure AD**: Essential for setting up OAuth 2.0 authentication.
+- **Register an application in Entra ID**: Essential for setting up OAuth 2.0 authentication.
 - **Configure an Azure API Management instance**: Can validate OAuth tokens and manage APIs.

 Incorrect options: